huggingface/blog/fine-tune-whisper-multilingual-asr.md

 checkpoint (either the medium or large).

 ### Building a Demo
-Now that we've fine-tuned our model we can build a demo to show off its ASR capabilities!
-We'll make use of 🤗 Transformers `pipeline` which will take care of the full ASR pipeline, right from pre-processing the audio inputs to decoding the model predictions.
-Gradio is arguably the simplest way of building a machine learning demo; with Gradio, we can build a demo in just a matter of minutes!
+Now that we've fine-tuned our model, we can build a demo to show off its ASR capabilities!
+We'll make use of 🤗 Transformers `pipeline`, which will take care of the full ASR process, right from pre-processing the audio inputs to decoding the model predictions.
+We'll build our interactive demo with [Gradio](https://www.gradio.app).
+Gradio is arguably the simplest way of building machine learning demos; with Gradio, we can build a demo in just a matter of minutes!

 Running the example below will generate a Gradio demo where we